 E138 Existing residential properties (and approved residential developments, at the time of this approval) that are affected by overshadowing from the CSSI (including any noise mitigation measures) are to receive a minimum of three (3) hours of direct sunlight in habitable rooms and in at least 50% of the principal private open space area between 9:00 am and 3:00 pm on 21 June.
 Such properties must be identified for further consideration by the Proponent in a Solar Access and Overshadowing Report which addresses compliance with these requirements.
 The Solar Access and Overshadowing Report must be reviewed by the Design Review Panel.
 The Proponent must respond to the outcomes of the Design Review Panel's review and then submit the Report to the Secretary prior to the commencement of construction of any structures that may cause overshadowing of residential premises, whenever is the sooner and must include: a) identification of potentially affected properties; b) assessment of the detailed design's compliance at each property, informed by - i) a review of the habitable rooms within structures, ii) the size and nature of private open spaces, and iii) shadow diagrams in plan and elevation at hourly intervals between 9:00 am and 3:00 pm on 21 June; and c) a consultation plan to detail how potential impacts and mitigation measures will be discussed and negotiated with potentially affected landowners in the event that compliance with this condition is not achieved.
 Where existing residential development currently receives less than the required amount of solar access, existing access to sunlight should not be unreasonably reduced.
-Where affected properties include dwellings held under strata or community title, this condition must be interpreted in relation to individual units within those properties.
 Applicable Applicable Not Applicable Not Applicable E139 The ongoing maintenance and operation costs of urban design, open space, landscaping and recreational items and works implemented as part of this approval will remain the Proponent's responsibility until satisfactory arrangements have been put in place for the transfer of the asset to the relevant authority.
 Prior to the transfer of assets, the Proponent will maintain items and works to at least the design standards established in the Urban Design and Landscape Plan, and its subplans, required by Condition E133.
 Applicable Applicable Applicable Applicable